Dmytro27Ind/web-speak-database/README.md

 # web-speak-database
-This is the database for the **Web-Speak** project.
+This is the database script for the **Web-Speak** project.
 The goal was to improve my knowledge in PostgreSQL.
-In the README.md file, you can also find diagrams for the database.
+In the `README.md` file, you can also find diagrams for the database.

 ## Technologies
 - **SQL**